Program Policies and Procedures

 Graduate Course Audit

 The student must declare an intention to audit a graduate course by the enrolment deadline for the term, using the Graduate Course Audit Form.
-The student must have the instructor’s signed approval to audit the course, as well as approval from Chief Advisor and Associate Chair (graduate).
+The student must have the instructor’s signed approval to audit the course, as well as approval from the Associate Chair (graduate).
 An Audit requires regular attendance and any other obligations as stated by the course instructor in the Comments/Expectations section of the form.
 If these requirements are not met, the audit will be removed from the student’s record at the instructor’s request.